 Hydro-jetting is safe for all types of drain pipes, including cast iron and PVC.
 Hydro-jetting can even be used to clean out kitchen drain stacks.
 The only time hydro-jetting wouldn’t be recommended is if your pipes are extremely old and/or brittle, and accidentally damaging old pipes with the hydro-jet process is prevented by a pre-cleaning camera inspection.

-Propane Power Jetting with Nu Flow of Chicago
+Propane Hydro-Jetting with Nu Flow of Chicago

-When it comes to properly maintaining your pipes and preventing near and distance future clogs, you can’t go wrong with a pipe cleaning and lining service from Nu Flow of Chicago.
+When it comes to properly maintaining your pipes and preventing future clogs, you can’t go wrong with a pipe cleaning and lining service from Nu Flow of Chicago.
 Propane hydro-jet machines have the ability to unclog and clean your drain pipes right down to the pipe walls, and propane power jetters can even be used on ozone action days because they do not cause excessive air pollution.

-Once your building’s pipes are properly cleaned, prepared and dried, a new epoxy pipe liner can be inserted to help restore your pipes and prevent future pipe corrosion as well as chemical leeching from the metal walls of your pipes.
+Once your building’s pipes are properly cleaned, prepared, and dried, a new epoxy pipe liner can be inserted to help restore your pipes and prevent future pipe corrosion as well as chemical leeching from the metal walls of your pipes.
 This is a much cleaner and less costly way to rehabilitate your plumbing pipes.

 To learn more about the benefits of hydro-jetting and to schedule a building pipe assessment or epoxy pipe lining, contact us at 815-790-9000.